Josehdez96/design-patters-with-javascript/README.md

 <br/>

 ### Module:
 It is based on the objects literals in JavaScript.
-When we define an object literal in JavaScript which one has methods and properties we're defining a module.
+When we define a literal object in JavaScript that has methods and properties, we are defining a module.

 Example.js (**with ES6+**):
 ```diff